federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ### Mapping

 A small number of passes, at reduced linear and angular speed, is enough to create a satisfactory representation of the world.
-Robustness is mainly achieved through global loop closures [Figure 4], though care is needed to ensure reliable matches.
+Robustness is mainly achieved through global loop closures [Figure 4], though care is needed to ensure matches are reliable.
 Moving and turning slowly, setting the minimum number of visual inliers for a match to a relatively large value (35), and covering the same areas multiple times all help in reducing distortion.

 __Figure 4: Global Loop Closure Detection (Green Frame)__
 ![Global Loop Closure](./img/mov2.gif)